 A common use of this is to determine the Light-O-Rama intensities to be used to produce various effects on a DMX controller.
 For example, a DMX controller may be able to turn on red, green, or blue lights; each of these is done by sending the same circuit a different command value.
 In Light-O-Rama, these are represented as intensities.
 The Light-O-Rama intensities and the corresponding DMX values are displayed below each slider.

 So, for example, you could use this portion of the Test Console to determine that your controller turns on a blue light when sent a value of 94, which corresponds to a Light-O-Rama intensity of 37%.
-So, when building a sequence in the Sequence Editor, you can tell this DMX controller to turn on a blue light by applying a Set Intensity effect for 37%.
+So, when building a sequence in the Sequencer, you can tell this DMX controller to turn on a blue light by applying a Set Intensity effect for 37%.

 You can use the various buttons at the bottom of the Test Console to send lighting effect commands to the controller.